A successful manager will have an in-depth knowledge of how their organisation works, and the healthcare sector is no exception.

-- If you choose finance you’ll cover corporate finance responsibilities, accounting and financial analysis and methods of achieving value for money, and work towards your CIPFA (Chartered Institute of Public Finance and Accountancy) professional qualification.
+- If you choose finance you’ll cover corporate finance responsibilities, accounting and financial analysis, and methods of achieving value for money.
+You'll also work towards your CIPFA (Chartered Institute of Public Finance and Accountancy) professional qualification.

 - Those choosing general management will gain practical experience of organisation strategy, healthcare policy, managing change in healthcare and other general management areas.
 They will also work towards a postgraduate diploma in healthcare leadership.

 - HR specialists will concentrate on the role and function of HR within an organisation; change management, recruitment and selection, employment legislation, team building and performance management.
-Graduates on this scheme are supported to achieve a postgraduate diploma in human resources and to gain graduate membership of Chartered Institute of Personnel and Development (CIPD).
+Graduates on this scheme are supported to achieve a postgraduate diploma in human resources.

 - The health informatics pathway focuses on the collection, storage and management of data; the development of IT systems essential to the infrastructure of the health service; and knowledge management – the transformation of information into useful intelligence.
 Graduates on this scheme will study for a postgraduate diploma in health informatics.
 Our guide to health informatics in the NHS explains more about specialisms, career progression and the role of the private sector.